 - Personal care including hair dressers and nail salons will reopen.
 People visiting these premises must go alone or with members of their own household.

-- Public buildings including libraries, community centres and museums will reopen.
+- Public buildings including libraries, community centers and museums will reopen.

 - Indoor leisure such as gyms, spas and swimming pools can reopen but people will only be able to go on their own or with their own household.

 - Outdoor attractions such as zoos and theme parks will reopen.